Supporting the Whole Girl

 • Health Office

-The school’s faculty and staff are trained by Kelly Borrego, AT in CPR and as AED responders through the American Heart Association.
+The school’s faculty and staff are trained in CPR and as AED responders through the American Heart Association.

 • Concussion